 Highland welcomes adaptive riders!
 Prior to your visit to the park, we ask that you reach out to our Lifts team via firstname.lastname@example.org so we can familiarize ourselves with your unique bike and ensure that we are prepared to safely and efficiently load it onto our chairlift.

 Pedal-assist e-bikes are allowed on all of Highland’s trails.
 We do not permit e-bikes with throttles.
 Because of their additional weight, e-bikes cannot be hung on the triples hook of our bike carriers–they must be able to fit in the trays.
-(Tires cannot be wide than 5”)
+(Tires cannot be wider than 5”)